Help | RSS Feed

 The seasonal timeframe is Inline with the period of seasonal strength for the Industrials sector, which runs from October 29 to May 10.
 The seasonal chart for the broad sector is available via the following link: Industrials Sector Seasonal Chart.

 New York Times Co is an American media company known for publishing its flagship newspaper, The New York Times.
-The company also operates the International New York Times newspaper, as well as digital properties such as nytimes and various smartphone applications.
-Circulation of The New York Times is the source of revenue for the company, followed by print and digital advertising and its paid digital-only subscription to The New York Times.
-The company has a daily print circulation of over 500,000 and 1,000,000 on Sundays.
-The source of growth for The New York Times is its digital subscription service, which has over 1,000,000 paid users.
+The company also operates the International New York Times newspaper, as well as digital properties such as NYTimes and various smartphone applications.
+The company has two segments New York Times Group and The Athletic.
+The company generates the majority of its revenue from the NYTG segment.
+The NYTG and The Athletic segments derive revenue from subscriptions, Advertising, and others, where the major source of revenue for both segments is subscription.

 To download NYT seasonal chart data, please log in or Subscribe.